 The Parents and Citizens' Association (P&C) is active in many ways within the school.
-The P & C Association supports the School Principal and staff in their endeavours to create a vital and successful school for its students through fundraising and active participation in school decisions and events.
+The P & C Association supports the Principal and staff in their endeavours to create a vital and successful school for its students through fundraising and active participation in school decisions and events.
 If you are a member of our P&C Association, any support or suggestions that you can offer are appreciated.
-Monthly meetings are held at the school on the second Thursday afternoon of each month commencing at 3:30pm in the School Library.
-This could change, the community will be notified.
+Monthly meetings are held at the school on the second Wednesday afternoon of each month commencing at 3:30pm in the School Library.